 Grammar Galaxy is a complete language arts curriculum for early elementary students.
 The two students above are in 2nd (age 7) and 4th grade (age 9).
 I also used it with my 11-year-old daughter who has dyslexia.
 It was a good level for her as well.

 One of the books is the textbook and has the stories that you read to begin each lesson (my daughter is holding that one in the picture above).
 The “English” family are the royal family of Grammar Galaxy.
-The three kids continually discover that things are going wrong–always the fault of the villain The Gremlin who is out to destroy the English language.
+The three kids continually discover that things are going wrong–usually the fault of the villain The Gremlin who is out to destroy the English language.
 The English kids learn about a new concept during each lesson and then send our kids on a mission.
 The missions are found in the Mission Manual (my son is holding that book).
-Each lesson in the textbook takes about 5 minutes to read and is about 6 pages long.
-The missions are like worksheets and there are about 5 for each lesson.
+Each lesson in the textbook takes about 5-10 minutes to read and is about 6 pages long.
+The missions are like worksheets and there are about 5 pages for each lesson.
 You could do it all on one day or easily spread it out for several days or a whole week.

 Sometimes I just did the missions orally and other times had the kids write in the answers.
 My 9-year-old son who usually dislikes anything that seems too much like “school” loves the mission workbook and was thrilled when the author Melanie Wilson sent a second copy that he could use all on his own!
 He especially loves using Erasable Highlighters in the book to mark his answers. 🙂

 Language arts is not an easy subject for me to teach.
-In the past I have just kind of hoped that some of these concepts would just be “picked up” naturally by the kids.
+In the past, I have just kind of hoped that some of these concepts would just be “picked up” naturally by the kids.
 I have 3 older kids, older than the 3 I have mentioned here.
 And, no, they didn’t always pick up the language arts and grammar concepts they needed to.

 With Grammar Galaxy, it’s easy now.
 I just read the story and have the kids do the missions (worksheets).
 They love it and I love it!